microsoft/PartnerResources/_docs/Skilling/AI ML Academy/content/Build Your Own ML.md

 #### Supportive features of AML
 There are additional benefits with Azure ML that you may not have in traditional ML lifecycles.
 1. __AutoML:__
     AutoML is a smart tool that accepts a dataset (tabular or file) and produces your desired model.
-It can perform classification, clustering, regression tasks on datasets.
+It can perform classification, clustering, and regression tasks on datasets.
 AutoML tries tens or even hundreds of models from the literature, performs data cleaning, normalization, preprocessing, and trains all of them.
 It then reports to you the metrics for all of the calculated models, with recommendations.
 You can choose which model(s) to deploy with one click.
 **[Use automated machine learning in Azure Machine Learning](https://docs.microsoft.com/en-us/learn/modules/use-automated-machine-learning/)**

 2. __Designer__ and __Pipelines:__